Burnham-on-Sea: Geography

 Burnham-on-Sea is notable for its beach and mudflats, the danger they pose to individuals and shipping, and the efforts to which locals have gone in defending their town and preventing loss of life.
 Burnham is close to the estuary of the River Parrett where it flows into the Bristol Channel, which has the second highest tidal range in the world.
 At 11 m, it is second only to the Bay of Fundy in Eastern Canada.

 Burnham's extensive mud flats are characteristic of Bridgwater Bay and the rest of the Bristol Channel, where the tide can recede for over 1.5 mi.
 Bridgwater Bay consists of large areas of mud flats, saltmarsh, sandflats and shingle ridges, some of which are vegetated.
 It has been designated as a Site of Special Scientific Interest since 1989, and is designated as a wetland of international importance under the Ramsar Convention.

 Apex Leisure and Wildlife Park, in the south-west corner of Burnham-on-Sea, north of the River Brue, occupies an area of more than 42 acre.
 The park was created from excavated clay pits, which were flooded, and the lakes are now home to many types of wildlife and leisure activities.

-Hinkley Point is a headland extending into Bridgwater Bay 5 mi west of Burnham-on-Sea, close to the mouth of the River Parrett.
-The landscape of Hinkley Point is dominated by two nuclear power stations: Hinkley Point A – Magnox (now closed) and Hinkley Point B – AGR.
-A third, twin-unit European Pressurized Reactor (EPR) reactor is planned, and will become Hinkley Point C.
+Hinkley Point is a headland extending into Bridgwater Bay 5 mi west of Burnham-on-Sea, one the opposite side the mouth of the River Parrett.
+The landscape of Hinkley Point is dominated by two closed nuclear power stations: Hinkley Point A and Hinkley Point B, and Hinkley Point C, which is under construction.